 I worked for 14 years in the Municipality of Anchorage’s Law Department – where I served as a prosecutor, did insurance defense, and did contracts and procurement.
 My procurement and contract experience with the Municipality of Anchorage led to my employment with BP (British Petroleum) where I was in their Contracts/Procurement Department for 17 years.

-Perspective on changing Washington D.C.
+My Perspective on Changing Washington D.C.

 My experiences working with contracts gave me an understanding that contracts, to be successful and enduring, must be a “win-win”.
 Successful contracts cannot be an “I win – you lose” proposition.
 Both parties have to “get something” out of the deal and both parties have to “give up something”.
 We need to elect new people to Congress who are not wedded to the current “I win – you lose” way of doing business but who instead can (and will) work together, across the aisle, with people who have different ideas to accomplish what our country needs and deserves.
 I spent the bulk of my professional career doing just that.

 Public service as a member of Congress would be both an honor and a privilege and, to make that happen, I am asking for both your vote and financial support.